mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 [Procedural Macros]: https://doc.rust-lang.org/reference/procedural-macros.html

+**⚠ Warning ⚠** As the page title says, this is experimental.
+Bugs are expected and if you want to try it is recommended that you use `uniffi` as a git dependency so you don't run into issues that are already fixed.

+## Build workflow

+Before any of the things discussed below work, make sure to update your bindings generation steps to start with a build of your library and add `--lib-file <CARGO WORKSPACE>/target/<TARGET>/<BUILT CDYLIB OR STATICLIB>` to your `uniffi-bindgen` command line invocation.

 ## The `#[uniffi::export]` attribute

 The most important proc-macro is the `export` attribute.
 It can be used on functions and `impl`